 Shoreline along the west bank of FBC in the project area has benefited from the construction of the rock dike, as indicated by the significantly reduced erosion rates relative to the reference areas.
 However, the rate of erosion increases when the elevation of the rock material sinks below the originally constructed top elevation, as noted in 2001.
 Maintenance events in 2002 and 2005 lifted the rock dike back to the prescribed elevations.
+However, a large breach has occurred at the Transco Pipeline exposing the interior marsh of CTU 1 to the tidal effects of Vermilion Bay, which was already severely impacted by Hurricanes Rita and Ike.
+A maintenance event is planned to cap the existing rock dike and the breach at the Transco Pipeline will be addressed at that time.

-The ME-04 project does not appear to be effective in keeping water levels within the desired range since project area stations stayed within range less than half the time during all years, and project area water levels were higher than the reference area.
-Salinity stayed within the target range at project area stations for most years, but this cannot be attributed to project features since the reference stations were generally within 10% of project stations.
+The ME-04 project does not appear to be effective in keeping water levels within the desired range since project area stations stayed within range less than half the time during all years and project area water levels were higher than the reference area.
+Salinity stayed within the target range at project area stations for most years, but this cannot be attributed to project features since the project and reference stations were similar pre- and post-construction.
 Salinity spikes observed have been associated with periods of droughts and tropical storm or hurricane activity.

-Between 1996 and 2001 there was little or no increase of total vegetation cover or height at monitoring stations within the project area.
+Marsh loss was lower than historic levels, although land gain did not occur in either project or reference areas.
+Since construction, there has been little or no increase of total vegetation cover or quality at monitoring stations within the project area.
 Habitat analysis indicates that intermediate and brackish marsh has overtaken former areas of fresh marsh in the southeastern part of the ME-04 project area.
-Vegetation does not appear to be benefiting from the ME-04 project.